 Music Faculty (New York City)

-Piano, Recorder, Opera Theater Workshop, Collegium Musicum, Music History, Opera Coaching, Hymnology, Music and Worship
+Piano, Recorder, Opera Theater Workshop, Collegium Musicum, Music History, Opera Coaching, Hymnology, Music and Worship, Fine Arts in Italy

 A native of Oregon, Dr. Sue Lane Talley studied piano from the age of five, and from the age of six, was performing in recitals; she won her first piano competition at the age of eight, and debuted with the Santa Barbara Symphony in Mendelssohn’s G-minor Concerto at 16.
 For the first twenty years of lessons, she studied under great piano teachers on the West Coast: in Portland, Karleen Huddleston (faculty at George Fox University), in Santa Barbara, California, Miss Galina Michniuk and both Dr. and Mrs. Erno Daniel (faculty at USC and UCSB); at Whitworth College, with Margaret Saunders Ott, and in Los Angeles, with Carol Rosenberger (faculty at USC).
 Immediately after high school, she studied at the Music Academy of the West with Reginald Stewart.
 She received her MA in Piano Performance from Western Washington University under the tutelage of John McIntyre.
 She continued her postgraduate studies in New York City with Joseph Raieff (The Juillliard School).